Medd1er/ssl-cert-checker/README.md

       > systemctl restart zabbix-agent

    5. Import **template-ssl-cert-check.xml**
-   6. Import **screen-ssl-cert-check.xml**
-   7. Fill the inherited macros field {$WEBHOST} in attached template to the host and change {$PORT} if necessary (by default scripts uses 443 port)
+   6. Fill the inherited macros field {$WEBHOST} in attached template to the host and change {$PORT} if necessary (by default scripts uses 443 port)
-   8. Enjoy!
+   7. Enjoy!